brannerchinese/54e8e682c6e3520aca10d95d752d69d1/README.md

           Special things you can do with a stream you are subscribed to:

-          4. Turning off ("muting") a stream, while staying subscribed to it.
+          * Turning off ("muting") a stream, while staying subscribed to it.

-          4. "Pinning" a stream (moving it to the top of the list of streams.
+          * "Pinning" a stream (moving it to the top of the list of streams.

-          4. Marking all messages as read.
+          * Marking all messages as read.

-          4. Choosing a custom color.
+          * Choosing a custom color.

-    2. **Filtering your streams list**

  1. **Help**